Enhancing economic relations with trade partner countries for Georgia’s integration to international economic circles.

 Free Trade Regime implies liberalization of trade from custom import taxes among the contracting parties, except the agreed exceptions.

-Georgia has free trade regime with all CIS countries, Turkey and European Union.
+Georgia has free trade regime with all CIS countries, Turkey, European Union, Peoples Republic of China and European Free Trade Association (EFTA).

 In foreign trade with CIS countries (except Republic of Uzbekistan and Russian Federation) is applied the decree of 30 November 2000 year issued by the CIS council of Heads of State on “Rules determining the county of origin of goods”.